History of the Knights Hospitaller in the Levant: Medical tradition of the Hospitallers

 As the Hospitallers evolved, their original medical tradition became secondary to their military role.
 They had grown out of a single hospice in Jerusalem, and its original charter said nothing of military activities, nobility or knighthood.
 It later became predominantly military but the maintenance of its medical and charitable traditions remained of spiritual and moral significance, important to enjoy the continued support of European donors.
 Much of the knowledge of illnesses and their treatments was brought from the West.
 Nevertheless, they also acquired local practices from the Muslims in the East as reported in various sources, including Albert of Aachen.
 Many of these were magical or religious, such as beliefs in relics and miracles, which were also features of the Western medicine in the same timeframe.

 Many of the medical, liturgical and other regulations concerning the Order's hospital functions were applicable not only to a conventional hospital, but to the unique situation of the kingdom.
 There was considerable confusion in the statutes between pilgrims and other travellers, between charity and hospitality, between medical hospitals and other types of hospice, and the infirmaria fratrum available only to the Hospitaller brethren.
 There was also a distinction between the donats—members of the Hospital who pledged obedience to it—and those pensioners who could purchase their own board and lodging as required.
 The Hospitallers' original concern was directed increasingly to those poor or pilgrims who became ill, while continuing the hospice mission.
 This expressed an approach to give practical help to the suffering as an end in itself rather than as a means through which the agent of the good works might hope to secure salvation.

 The Latin chronicles of the First Crusade have been of help in dating the early years of the hospital.
 Twelfth-century pilgrim texts, such as that of Benjamin of Tudela, also confirm the existence and location of a hospice and church of St. John.
-Some describe the Holy relics found there.
-It is clear that Gerard transformed the Hospital into a major enterprise, extending the original buildings to meet the increased influx of pilgrims.
 Sæwulf was probably the first pilgrim to visit Jerusalem following the First Crusade, writing the following.

 An anonymous pilgrim wrote the following.

 An early account by German pilgrim John of Würzburg is among the most detailed.
 Around 1165 he wrote the following in his Descriptio terrae sanctae.

 Libellus de Locis Sanctis, written by an unknown monk Theoderich, is a 12th-century travelogue of Palestine used by Christian pilgrims to the Holy Places.
 It described the hospital as well as the roles of the military orders as follows.

 Theoderich's account repeats some of the Miracula stories.
 Other travelers' accounts showed admiration of his charitable activities as can be found in the library of the Palestine Pilgrims' Text Society (PPTS).